Jwely/espa-api/README.md

 | MODIS 13A2  | :x: | :x: | :x: | :x: | :x: | :x: | :x: |
 | MODIS 13A3  | :x: | :x: | :x: | :x: | :x: | :x: | :x: |
 | MODIS 13Q1  | :x: | :x: | :x: | :x: | :x: | :x: | :x: |

+MODIS products are not generally available for additional processing levels as they have already been processed to a level beyond level 1 by the datasource: MODIS 09 series is at surface reflectance and the 13 series is NDVI.